Dcheong123/SEGP_GROUP_T/README.md

 # Abstract
 Transport is an essential infrastructure and it is part and parcel of our daily life.
-Accoring to the transport sector, transport makes a significant contribution to CO2 emission in Malaysia.
+According to the transport sector, transport makes a significant contribution to CO2 emission in Malaysia.
 In this project, we will generate a carbon footprint calculator (CarboNet) in order to calculate the amount of carbon emissions.
-The vehicle model and the distance travelled will be taken into consideration. \
+The vehicle model and the distance traveled will be taken into consideration. \
 \
-The programming languagues which will be used for frontend and backend development:
+The programming languages which will be used for frontend and backend development:
 - Frontend : React will be used for web development.
 - Backend : Django will be used to build machine learning model
 # Proposal Timeline